ansistrano/deploy/README.md

   ansistrano_ensure_shared_paths_exist: yes
   ansistrano_ensure_basedirs_shared_files_exist: yes

   ansistrano_deploy_via: "rsync" # Method used to deliver the code to the server.
-Options are copy, rsync, git, svn, s3 or download.
+Options are copy, rsync, rsync_direct (direct rsync without needing to copy from ansistrano_shared_rsync_copy_path to ansistrano_release_path), git, svn, s3 or download.
 Copy, download and s3 have an optional step to unarchive the downloaded file which can be used by adding _unarchive.
 You can check all the options inside tasks/update-code folder!
   ansistrano_allow_anonymous_stats: yes

   # Variables used in the rsync deployment strategy